-Freestyle Barefoot Dancing--three hours of creative, playful ecstatic dance in community with other dancers--dance alone, in pairs, in trios, in groups, to music from a magical mix of genres, eras and continents.
+Freestyle Barefoot Dancing at 11 Garden st Cambridge Wed.
+Starting 8/15/18--three hours of creative, playful ecstatic dance in community --dance alone, in pairs, in trios, in groups, to music from a magical mix of genres, eras and continents.
 You are enough--just dance!!

 Dance Freedom starts the night either with a musical Coffee House/Open Mic from 6:30pm-7:30pm, or with a warm-up class that runs between 6:30-7:30pm (check for individual teachers' start times, they vary).
 The class fee will also cover the actual dance, which starts at 7:30

 The first dance after dance camp in August is always exciting, as scores of people who have been dancing day and night at Dance Camp in Western Mass, will rejoin their friends in Boston.
 Pre-dance Feldenkrais class will be followed by DJ Alkemi, facilitator Jessica.

 "Dance Freedom has been a creative outlet for me, a place where I can go every week to celebrate the good times and lighten the bad times and find community."